yuchanns/b-komachi-ai-worker/README.md

 |ENV_AI_BACKEND|Specify Which AI Backend To Use|Optional: `Azure`, `Gemini`||

 Subsequently, deploy the worker by triggering Github Actions.

+At the end, visit `https://${your.domain.com}/hook/registerWebhook` to register hooks for Telegram Bot.

 🔗 Useful references:
 - [Telegram Bot Father](https://core.telegram.org/bots/tutorial)